Tom Brady: TV and film

 Brady has featured as a guest star on television programs, hosting Saturday Night Live in 2005 voicing himself in the 2005 The Simpsons episode "Homer and Ned's Hail Mary Pass" and in the 2006 Family Guy episode "Patriot Games".
 In 2009, Brady appeared as himself in an episode of Entourage and in 2015, Brady had cameos as fictionalized versions of himself in the Entourage movie and Ted 2.
 Gotham Chopra filmed Brady during the 2017 off-season and regular season for a Facebook Watch documentary series entitled Tom vs Time.

-Brady launched a production company, 199 Productions, in 2020.
+In 2017, Brady co-founded the production company Religion of Sports with Michael Strahan and Gotham Chopra, which focuses primarily on sports documentaries.
+In March 2020, Brady also launched 199 Productions (named in reference to his pick number from the 2000 NFL draft), which focuses on "high-end" entertainment projects, some of which involving Brady himself in on-camera roles.

 In 2022, Netflix announced that Brady would be featured in a series of specials called "Greatest Roasts of All Time: GROAT."
 Brady is the executive producer.
 The Roast of Tom Brady aired on Netflix on May 5, 2024 and drew two million live viewers.